-So someone you know has just had surgery and will be laid up for a while.
-How can you share your hopes for a fast and full recovery?
+So, someone you know has just had surgery and will be laid up for a while.
+How can you share hopes for a full, speedy recovery?
 The same principles above still apply (be brief, personal, and practical).
-You might find more ways to apply their personality and their situation to a get well message after surgery.
+You might find more ways to apply their personality and situation to a get well message after surgery.

 What’s that person like?
 How will their personality affect their recovery?